Have you ever been to a concert or symphony where the musical experience left you speechless and overflowing with emotions, totally overwhelming you?

 I saw her story before via one of the major news outlets, but never paid much attention to it.

-To lend some perspective, I would encourage you to view the original audition click here
+To lend some perspective, I would encourage you to view her original audition below.

 Please take the time to watch the video below.
 It is deeply moving.